mongodb/terraform-provider-mongodbatlas/website/docs/r/stream_instance.html.markdown

 page_title: "MongoDB Atlas: stream instance"
 sidebar_current: "docs-mongodbatlas-resource-stream-instance"
 description: |-
     Provides a Stream Instance resource.
 ---

 # Resource: mongodbatlas_stream_instance

 `mongodbatlas_stream_instance` provides a Stream Instance resource.
 The resource lets you create, edit, and delete stream instances in a project.

--> **NOTE:** Atlas Streams is currently in Preview, you'll need to set the environment variable `MONGODB_ATLAS_ENABLE_BETA=true` to use this resource.
+-> **NOTE:** Atlas Streams is currently in preview, you'll need to set the environment variable `MONGODB_ATLAS_ENABLE_BETA=true` to use this resource.
 To learn more about stream processing and existing limitations, see the [Atlas Stream Processing Documentation](https://www.mongodb.com/docs/atlas/atlas-sp/overview/#atlas-stream-processing-overview).

 ## Example Usage